bbc/simorgh/README.md

 This is mainly used for debugging `latest` using the TEST and LIVE environment bundles.
 Ensure that the bundles exist in the static asset location for the correct environment before starting to debug.

 To run TEST bundles on localhost:
+- In `envConfig/test.env` change the value of a to `LOG_DIR='/var/log/simorgh'`
-`rm -rf build && npm run build:test && npm run start`
+- Then run `rm -rf build && npm run build:test && npm run start`
+- Visit a test article: http://localhost:7080/news/articles/cyddjz5058wo

 To run LIVE bundles on localhost:
+- In `envConfig/live.env` change the value of a to `LOG_DIR='/var/log/simorgh'`
-`rm -rf build && npm run build:live && npm run start`
+- Then run `rm -rf build && npm run build:live && npm run start`
+- Visit a live article: http://localhost:7080/news/articles/c8xxl4l3dzeo

 ## Production build on CI